Abdo000mohamed/Abdo000mohamed/README.md

-- 👋 Hi, I’m @Abdo000mohamed
+- 👋 Hi, I’m abdel_Raouf SayedAhmed
+- I'm student at faculty of Electronic Engineering
 - 👀 I’m interested in .Programming ..
-- 🌱 I’m currently learning ..Electrons .
+- 🌱 I’m currently learning Embedded system and machine learning.
-- 💞️ I’m looking to collaborate on programmer  ...
-- 📫 How to reach me ...

 <!---
 Abdo000mohamed/Abdo000mohamed is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.